 Fast flow and low work in process levels are only possible if you prioritize.
 If you stop starting everything as you’re used to and start focusing on finishing instead.
 Saying “I’m not starting this now” despite the fact that it is considered important is hard.
 Figuring out what to actually prioritize is not easier…

 In a flow-oriented mode of execution prioritization isn’t something you do in your annual marketing planning.
 It is something you do continuously.
 Yes, the frequency of prioritization at the team/stories level is much higher than at the portfolio/initiatives level.
-But at all those levels we strive not to build a whole list of priorities to plan out a long horizon but rather figure out what are the top things to start now, and defer the decision about what will come after that to the point that we will actually have capacity to start the next thing.
+But at all those levels we strive not to build a whole list of priorities to plan out a long horizon but rather figure out what are the top things to start now and defer the decision about what will come after that to the point that we will actually have the capacity to start the next thing.

 Each time we start something we want it to be the marketing deliverable that will have the highest impact/cost on our operation if we don’t start it.
-This is called “Cost of Delay” (CoD).
+This is called the “Cost of Delay” (CoD).
 What we try to do is to weigh the Cost of Delay vs the size of investment needed to come up with the best choice.
 This is sometimes called Weighted Shortest Job First (WSJF).
-SAFe as a very specific approach for comparing different initiatives/campaigns and deciding which ones to go for.
-Other practitioners like Joshua Arnold consider this too watered down and suggest alternative approaches.
+SAFe is a very specific approach for comparing different initiatives/campaigns and deciding which ones to go for.
+Other practitioners like Joshua Arnold consider this too watered down and WSJF.
 I won’t go into the pros and cons of each.
 The basic point here is that whenever you consider starting something new you should consider whether it’s the right thing to start and whether it should really replace any of the things you’re currently working on.
 Getting to the higher maturity of really farming out the biggest opportunities out of your options is a very nice extra bonus.

-Here in the picture you can see a group of VPs and directors trying to figure out what to focus on at their program-level kanban system using a SAFe-style WSJF exercise.
+Here in the picture, you can see a group of VPs and directors trying to figure out what to focus on at their program-level kanban system using a SAFe-style WSJF exercise.

 Inviting change using Kanban